SEILLANS

 Exhibitors

-On entering the convent, you will first see the paintings of Rex Alliscon, then the earthenware of Marc Fauveau, the always tender quarrels by Sylvie Vershoote, the wooden “peezeules” by Charlyne Lafosse, the stained glass windows and watercolors by Annie Riche.
-There will also be decorative silks by Cecilleddy, silkscreens by Sylviane Leibovitz, watercolors by Alain Abecassis, paintings by Christine Benson.
+On entering the convent, you will first see the paintings of Rex Alliscon, then the earthenware of Marc Fauveau, the always tender watercolours by Sylvie Vershoote, the wooden “peezeules” by Charlyne Lafosse, the stained glass windows and watercolours by Annie Riche.
+There will also be decorative silks by Cecilleddy, silkscreens by Sylviane Leibovitz, watercolors by Alain Abecassis and paintings by Christine Benson.

-And, if you don’t remain seated, blissful on Alain Girelli’s trunk, you will continue by discovering the incredible “Conquest of space” born from the spellbinding feelings of Yvanoff.
+And, if you don’t remain blissfully seated on Alain Girelli’s trunk, you will continue by discovering the incredible “Conquest of space” born from the spellbinding feelings of Yvanoff.

 Returning to the last aisle, it will finally be the silks of Sylvie Duriez, original and eventful; the paintings of Denardeau; Zittel’s blown glass objects; Dupard’s paintings; the voluptuous sculptures of the Callian born Francis Lanery, then the works of Camus before the pottery by Olivier Stumpff.

-Decidedly, a vast overview of the possibilities offered in the canton.
-An overview which, if it will never be complete, faithfully restores, in a pleasant setting, the individual creativity, transmitted in a very beautiful way this year.
+Decidedly, a vast overview of the possibilities offered in the community.
+An overview which, if it will never be complete, faithfully restores, in a pleasant setting, individual creativity transmitted this year in a very beautiful way.

 ECHOES